About Jordan Reeves

 Jordan was born with a left arm that stopped growing just before the elbow.
 She is not alone.
 A little more than 2,000 children are born yearly in the U.S. with a limb difference.

 While still in elementary school, Jordan’s experiences turned into the perfect storm when she was invited to build something fun to add to her arm at a workshop for kids with limb differences.
 Jordan decided she wanted to be “Glitter Girl” and came up with a glitter-shooting prosthetic.
-As she worked with a design partner to create new and better iterations on the idea she named “Project Unicorn,” Jordan’s work caught the attention of many news outlets, including Fast Company and Popular Science.
-Jordan had opportunities to present her invention to Maker Faire events, schools, scout meetings, and even received a Disney Parks Dream Big Princess Innovation Award.
-The interest in her Project Unicorn work grew significantly after she showcased her design to Shark Tank investors during an episode of The Rachael Ray Show.
+As she worked with a design partner to create new and better iterations on the idea she named “Project Unicorn,” Jordan’s work caught the attention of many news outlets and events that led to her showcasing her design to Shark Tank investors during an episode of The Rachael Ray Show.

-In the Summer of 2019, Jordan and her mom released their first book, Born Just Right, for teens through Simon and Schuster’s Aladdin and Jeter Publishing imprints.
+Jordan and her mom released their first book, Born Just Right, for teens through Simon and Schuster’s Aladdin and Jeter Publishing imprints.
 The book is a memoir about Jordan’s early life, experiences, and lessons learned from growing up with a disability.
 She wanted to write a book to encourage more open discussions about disability.
-The book is now used as part of curriculum in classrooms across the country.
+The book is now used as part of curriculum across the country.

-In 2020, Jordan had opportunities to speak publicly about the importance of inclusion during in-person and virtual events.
-She collaborated with brands, including Keds and LEGO, and with volunteers at Microsoft.
-Jordan was a top 5 finalist for Time Magazine and Nickelodeon’s 2020 Kid of the Year and was listed as PEOPLE Magazine’s “Teens Changing the World” and Teen Vogue’s 21 Under 21 in 2021.
-She was also honored as a 2021 Gloria Barron Prize for Young Heroes grant winner.
-In 2023, she spoke on a panel at the Clinton Global Institute University, moderated by Dr. Chelsea Clinton.
+Jordan speaks publicly about the importance of inclusion across industries.
+In honor of her work, Jordan was a top 5 finalist for Time Magazine and Nickelodeon’s 2020 Kid of the Year and was listed as PEOPLE Magazine’s “Teens Changing the World” and Teen Vogue’s 21 Under 21.
+She also spoke on a panel at the Clinton Global Institute University, moderated by Dr. Chelsea Clinton.

 Jordan smiles while holding a microphone and sitting, looking over at Chelsea Clinton who is holding a microphone and talking